 Freezing can also be handled using the Track Manager (from the View menu).
+You can drag and drop headers to change the column order.
 You can select any track(s) from the list then click on the Freeze button to select an option (mono, stereo or multichannel).
-The number of times any track has been frozen (up to 8) will be shown in the Freeze column.
+The number of times any track has been frozen will be shown in the Freeze column.